freqtrade/freqtrade/docs/leverage.md

 For a strategy to short, the strategy class must set the class variable `can_short = True`

+Please read [strategy customization](https://www.freqtrade.io/en/latest/strategy-customization/#entry-signal-rules) for instructions on how to set signals to enter and exit short trades

 ## Understand `trading_mode`

 The possible values are: `spot` (default), `margin`(*Currently unavailable*) or `futures`.